 In 2017, a University survey revealed astonishing bullying facts about middle and high school students:

 Facts about bullying show students attempt to gain power over another, especially when the other student is afraid to challenge the bully.
-Peer groups can sometimes instigate the act of bullying as a form of social acceptance, retaliation, or prejudice.
-Kids who live in abusive homes are more likely to take their frustration out on other kids.
-There are instances where some kids find bullying as a source of getting attention or simply find humor in hurting someone’s feelings.
+Peer groups can sometimes instigate bullying as a form of social acceptance, retaliation, or prejudice.
+Kids in abusive homes are likelier to take their frustration out on other kids.
+There are instances where some kids find bullying as a source of getting attention or find humor in hurting someone’s feelings.

-Many professionals believe a student’s bullying behavior is prompted by a dramatic event.
+Many professionals believe a dramatic event prompts a student’s bullying behavior.
 In some instances, facts about bullying are associated with harmful behaviors related to an intense relationship with parents, teachers, siblings, or other children.

 Here are two incidents where bullying is likely to happen:

 The first occurs within a group in which cliques are formed.
 Members are expected to honor the leader’s request at any cost.
 Members refusing to take part in bullying are excluded and often bullied themselves.
 Sadly, the banned member remains silent and is left to suffer.

 The second incident occurs when a victim becomes a bully for self-protection or revenge.
 Often, these ‘victim bullies’ want to express the pain they suffer and will mimic bullying behavior.
 Frequently, these types of bullies are loners.
 Left alone, they choose the wrong course of action instead of talking to an adult or teacher.

 Studies on bullying show that bullies may lack certain individual qualities, such as confidence:

 Psychology suggests that bullies generally do some research before selecting the target.

 Periodically, when a student pushes back or threatens to report the incident, the bully will back down.
 Health evaluations of bullies reflect a likelihood of: